-MN LAWYERS FOR PARENTS OF CHILD KILLED IN ACCIDENT
+LAWYERS FOR PARENTS OF CHILD KILLED IN ACCIDENT

-Our Minnesota wrongful death lawyers have the experience, knowledge and resources to handle all legal aspects of a case where your child was killed in an accident, but, as a smaller, family owned law firm, we also have the time to commit to our grieving clients – offering compassion, comfort and kindness as your family works through this unspeakable loss.
+Our Minnesota wrongful death lawyers have the experience, knowledge, and resources to handle all legal aspects of a case where your child was killed in an accident.
+As a smaller, family-owned law firm, we also have the time to commit to our grieving clients.
+We try to offer compassion, comfort and kindness as your family works through this unspeakable loss.

 WRONGFUL DEATH CASES REQUIRE AN EXPERIENCED AND KNOWLEDGEABLE ATTORNEY

-The wrongful death cases our Minnesota lawyers handle for families who have lost a child most frequently arise out of automobile collisions – often because the child was killed in a drunk driving accident or an accident caused by a semi-tractor truck.
-However, our lawyers also represent families of children killed in MN from boating accidents, snowmobile or ATV accidents, burn injuries, medical mistakes, product defects and a daycare’s failure to supervise.
+The wrongful death cases our Minnesota lawyers handle for families who have lost a child most frequently arise out of automobile collisions.
+Often the child was killed in a drunk driving accident or an accident caused by a semi-tractor truck.
+However, our best lawyers also represent families of children killed in MN from boating accidents, snowmobile or ATV accidents.
+Also, burn injuries, medical mistakes, product defects and a daycare’s failure to supervise.

-Minnesota law requires proof of “pecuniary loss” in wrongful death cases.
-Pecuniary loss means the loss of money or things that have monetary value – like a deceased person’s earnings or services he or she provided to the family, but also the loss of aid, comfort and love of the deceased person.
-The amount of compensation required to compensate a family of a child killed in and accident in Minnesota is determined by considering the whole picture of the family’s loss.
-An experienced wrongful death lawyer will work hard to make sure that each member of your family is compensated as fully as possible for the entirety of the loss that has been suffered.
+It’s hard to imagine putting a dollar value on the life of a child or other family member.
+However, the amount of money required to compensate a family of a child killed in an accident in Minnesota is determined by considering the whole picture of the family’s loss.
+An experienced top wrongful death lawyer will work hard to make sure that each member of your family is compensated as fully as possible for the entirety of the loss that has been suffered.
 The compensation to the family for a child wrongful death claim is very different than if the child is injured.

-When our MN wrongful death lawyers work with a family that has suffered the tragic loss of a child, we will guide you through your claim and the legal process.
-Our attorneys will sit down with the family, at our office or your home, however many times and however long it takes to get a complete understanding of the loss the family has suffered from the death of a child.
-We will want to know your stories about the joys you have shared in the past and hoped to share in the future, and how you have supported each other through your sorrows or difficult times.
+When our MN wrongful death attorneys work with a family that has suffered the tragic loss of a child, we will guide you through your claim and the legal process.
+Our lawyers will sit down with the family, at our office or your home, however many times and however long it takes.
+We want to get a complete understanding of the loss the family has suffered from the death of a child.
+We will want to know your stories about the joys you have shared in the past and hoped to share in the future.
+Also, how you have supported each other through your sorrows or difficult times.